Trailhead Location: In Lynn

 at the gate opening time to avoid rushing on this treacherous trail,

-especially if another hour would be spend visiting Norvan Falls, which
+especially if another hour would be spent visiting Norvan Falls, which

 would be better to do after the Coliseum Mountain hike (some people do

-it before, but save your energy for Coliseum Mountain, you would likely
+it before, but save your energy for Coliseum Mountain, as you would likely

 We first hiked Coliseum Mountain trail on August 31st, hoping the sun

 would come out in the afternoon, but it took its time, and the fog